sd4483/Obsidian/Software Testing/Labs/Lab 01.md

 A high quality test suite covers as many behaviours of the program as possible. c1 could be considered as a high quality test case which could give us a basic test benchmark.
-I don't think we can consider the c1 test suite as high quality for this program as it only ensures whether a certain input reaches the edges of the program graph.
-There are some inputs which the program might not be able to handle which are not covered in the c1 test suite.
+But there are some inputs which the program might not be able to handle which are not covered in the c1 test suite.

 ---
 ##### Task 05

 The pre-conditions given for the program are **base x is an integer, the exponent n is a non-negative integer, and the modulus m is an integer > 1**

-For those conditions, yes it does produce the right output.
+For those conditions, yes it does produce the right output but there is no upper limit given so we are not sure how it will peform for high integers.